-Michael W. Schionning, FSA, MAAA Principal Consulting Actuary
+- AA Michael W. Schionning, FSA, MAAA Principal Consulting Actuary - cc: Stephanie Scola Kris Knight Dawn Haw-Young

-The State of Delaware has engaged Cheiron to provide an analysis of the Postretirement Health Benefit Plan's liabilities as of July 1, 2018.
+The State of Delaware has engaged Cheiron to provide an analysis of the Postretirement Health Benefit Plan's liabilities as of July 1, 2019.
 The primary purposes of performing this actuarial valuation are to:

-- Determine the net other postemployment benefit (OPEB) liability of the retiree health benefit under GASB Statements 74 and 75 and the current funding strategy; - Provide additional disclosures for financial statements; and - Provide projections for contributions, benefits, assets and Net OPEB Liability (NOL).
+- Determine the net other postemployment benefits (OPEB) liability of the retiree health benefit under GASB Statements 74 and 75 and the current funding strategy; - Provide additional disclosures for financial statements; and - Provide projections for contributions, benefits, assets and Net OPEB Liability (NOL).